AdityaDamodhar25/SImple-Zero-Trust/README.md

 4. Mahajan, M. P. Nikam, R. R. Patil, V. P. Dond, R. D. (2017) ‘Smart Refrigerator Using IOT’, International Journal of Latest Engineering Research and Applications (IJLERA), Volume – 02, Issue – 03,  PP – 86-91
 5. Palmo, Y. Tanimoto, S. Sato, S. and Kanai, A. (2021) ‘A Consideration of Scalability for Software Defined Perimeter Based on the Zero-trust Model’, 10th International Congress on Advanced Applied Informatics (IIAI-AAI)
 6. owasp.org/Top10/

+# 7. ACKNOWLEDGEMENTS:

+This project would not have been possible without the guidance of Dr. V Jeyalakshmi of Department of ECE, CEG, Anna University, whose constant guidance and support has been a source of inspiration and drive for us.
+We also thank the Department of ECE, CEG, Anna University for allowing us this opportunity to work on this project during our seventh semester.